matildabrown/rWCVP/cran-comments.md

 ## Resubmission
+2023-08-04
+-- MJMB: New version that fixes checklist report issues (see NEWS.md for other changes).
+Passing checks with no errors, warnings or notes.

 2022-02-15 (2)
 -- MJMB: Thanks so much for your help Benjamin - I've wrapped the examples in \donttest{} and if(requireNamespace("rWCVPdata")){}.
 Passing local checks with no errors, warnings or notes.